bashtools/mokctl/cmdline-player/README.md

   This script plays back files ending in `.scr` and starts a recording with `byzanz-record`.
 GIF output is created by default but byzanz supports other formats.

   Example: `cmdline-player kthw-2.scr` - will start a playback and recording session.
+The animated GIF file will be saved as `screencast.gif`.

 * `scr2md.sh`